 Restrictor stays provide security and prevent small children falling out of windows.
 Council regulations require restrictor stays to be installed on all windows below 760mm from the floor or in the bathroom windows above baths or toilets.
 Windows in these situations are only to open 100mm.

-Ross Newport has had 28 years working in the window industry and is an experienced aluminium joiner.
+Ross Newport has had 30 plus years working in the window industry and is an experienced aluminium joiner.
 He has worked in all areas including managing the factory, installing windows and doors onsite and managing the maintenance service for several window franchises.

-He is a member of the Windows Association and enjoys working in the industry.
+He is a member of Window & Glass Association NZ and enjoys working in the industry.
 He is friendly, approachable, and reliable and gets on well with clients, suppliers and tradesmen.

 This is often due to wheels seizing through lack of maintenance.
 A useful solution is to purchase a penetrating oil and water-displacing spray from a local hardware store.
 Spray around the wheels, this should allow the wheels to roll more freely.
 This product is also useful in the maintenance of door hinges, preventing rust and reducing squeaks.